 For more information see the European Commission's website https://ec.europa.eu/fisheries/cfp/market/consumer-information_en.

 On May 20, 2020, the European Commission announced that it will propose a revision of the EU marketing standards for agricultural, fishery and aquaculture products.
-The proposal is expected by the end of 2022.
+The publication of the proposal has been delayed and is not yet scheduled.